Updated on October 8th, 2021 by Nikolaos Sismanis

 Synopsys develops electronic design automation software products used to compose and test integrated circuits.
 Both the company’s top & bottom lines have expanded rapidly over the past few years, as Synopsys benefited greatly from the growing global demand for chips.

-Analysts are expecting annualized earnings growth of around 15% in the medium term.
+Analysts are currently expecting annualized earnings growth of around 15% in the medium term.
 However, trading at a forward P/E of over 40 while still not paying a dividend, current investors face a very thin margin of safety.

 The position was held nearly flat during Alkeon’s latest quarter.
+It is the fund’s eighth-largest position.

 You can download an Excel spreadsheet with metrics that matter of Alkeon Capital Management current 13F equity holdings below: